 Using tissue from the transverse rectus abdominis muscle, located in the lower abdomen between the waist and the pubic bone, natural-looking breasts can be made that mimic the look and feel of real breast tissue.

 In the procedure, an oval-shaped section of fat, muscle, and skin tissue is removed from the area around the lower abdomen, then shaped to form a natural-looking breast and stitched into place inside the patient’s chest.
-While it is possible to use a TRAM flap procedure for a double breast reconstruction, there must be sufficient abdominal tissue available to create two whole new breasts.
+While it is possible to use a TRAM flap procedure for double breast reconstruction, there must be sufficient abdominal tissue available to create two whole new breasts.

 The procedure is most often considered a medically necessary surgical procedure that is covered by the Ontario Health Insurance Plan.